How to translate sustainability illustrated videos?

 - Translate narration: This is more user-friendly while involving a limited amount of work.
 We replace the English narration with the new language without changing the on-screen texts.
 It is not the real deal yet but it’s quite nice.
 Process: You send me an email to get started on the project; You get the script of the video you want to translate by clicking on the “script” button under the video (all script are available on this website, see example); You translate the script and record the narration into the new language and then send me the audio file (see tips about voice recording below); I synchronize the new narration with the drawings to create a new video that I post on the YouTube channel.
 This is what I typically do to make all my French videos (see “les 3 piliers du développement durable” for an example).

-- Full translation: This is the real deal but it’s quite labor intensive so it needs to be funded.
+- Full translation: This is the real deal but can be more labour intensive (for some videos where texts are moving, it is a fair amount of work and needs to be funded).
 Process: As above, you can get the script file, translate it, record the narration and send me the audio file.
 You also need to translate the on-screen texts so I can replace them in the video before synchronizing it all to make a new video, fully translated.
 Please send me an email if you decide to go that route.
 For an example, see the Japanese version of the Ecological Footprint video: エコロジカル・フットプリント

 Tips to record a good quality voice-over: